ValdemarOrn/IRWorkshop/Guide/Readme.md

 **Apply** - Here you can select another impulse response to be applied on top of the current response.
 This can be very useful for adding a microphone response on top of a "neutral" cabinet response, to simulate the effect of a mic'ed cabined.
 Any impulse response **that appears before the currently selected impulse response** can be selected (use the arrows in the bottom left corner to adjust the order).
 You can even apply a disabled impulse response (one that doesn't otherwise get mixed into the final output).

-**Min / Max Freq.** - Each spectrum stage can be limited to a certain band of frequencies, use these sliders to set the range.
+**Min / Max Freq.** - Each spectrum stage can be limited to a certain range of frequencies, use these sliders to set the range.

 **Low / High Blend** - Allows you to gradually blend the effect of this spectrum stage in and out.

+Blending in a -24dB gain cut between ~250hz and 2.5Khz.
 ![](Blend.png)

 **Gain** - Change the gain by -60/+40 dB.

 **Delay** - Apply a phase transformation that delays the signal in the frequency band by the specified number of samples. - Note that applying too much delay can cause the signal to get truncated away when using a short Impulse Length.
+Use the bottom right graph to inspect the result, making sure that the delayed signal doesn't go beyond the red vertical line that marks the end of the impulse response.

 #### Gain Variation

-The controls allow smoothing out or exaggerating the peaks and troughs of the frequency response.
+These controls allow smoothing out or exaggerating the peaks and troughs of the frequency response.

 **Smoothing** - This applies a moving average filter to the frequency response which is used as a baseline for adding or removing gain.